zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 )
 ```

-In OQL v1, Runtime would pass such query to the database, and it woulkd be handled by most database engines except SQL Server.
+In OQL v1, Runtime would pass such query to the database, and it would be handled by most database engines except SQL Server.

 A subquery with `LIMIT` and/or `OFFSET` is still allowed.
 For instance, in the following query, the subquery returns first 20 objects of entity `Module.Person` ordered by `Name`: